 After MOL partnered with INA, even before taking over management control in 2009, it championed the development of Croatian exploration activities.
 After management control was taken over, MOL initiated further exploration projects on Croatian soil that resulted in three major discoveries – one of which is the best-producing well ever drilled in Croatia.
 This has been a major contribution to Croatian energy security.

 Cross-border explorations in the Pannonian Basin, between Croatia and Hungary, were also undertaken at the initiative of MOL in 2006 and 2007.
 The Zalata-Dravica and Novi Gradac-Potony joint explorations were both successful, and illustrate well the possibilities of good operational cooperation between INA and MOL.
 Full exploitation of domestic hydrocarbon reserves also greatly benefits the energy security of the region.

-At the end of 2012, INA had proven and probable reserves of 267 MMboe (million barrels of oil equivalent), and a production of 48.6 Mboe/day.
+At the end of 2017, INA had proven and probable reserves of 150 MMboe (million barrels of oil equivalent), and a total hydrocarbon production of 37.6 Mboe/day.